 Conclusion: The NLR is a cheap, readily available test that can be used in predicting the occurrence of many renal and cardiovascular diseases.
 It could prognosticate and predict disease outcome.
-It has a positive relationship with the age and other makers of inflammation.
-The NLR is higher in CKD than AKI and is positively related to the PLR.
+It has a positive relationship with the age and inflammatory markers such as UACR and uric acid.
+The NLR was higher in CKD than AKI.
 Gender associations with the NLR could be predicted by aging, smoking and elevated systolic blood pressure and serum creatinine.